camilalourencos/camila-lourenco-tictactoe/NOTES.md

 TODO:

 # Podmodoro 1 🍅:
+- Should return the player 1 name as “X”

 # Domain:
-- There are 2 players -
+- There are 2 players
 - Player 1 is X and player 2 is O
 - There is a board
 - The board has three columns and three rows